-Students explore the steps involved in illustrating a children's book.
+In this course students explore the steps involved in illustrating a children's book.
 Through hands-on assignments, lectures, and critiques, students examine aesthetic and technical aspects including text analysis, concept development, character studies, and story boarding.
 Students create illustrations that harmonize with the text, produce a rough dummy, and create three pieces of full color, resolved illustrations.
 Also covers how to submit artwork and/or book proposals to art directors and editors, how to market your work and what you can expect in a publishing contract.
+Suitable for beginning to advanced artistic skills.